BobtheChicken/kevins-storybook/notes.md

 	no mana, based off of combo instead

 class: pure power mage
 girl with long red hair. grandpa is the leader of pmt art. father was a high mage in the Institution.
 He was respected for having the finest control over every part of magic.
 He died by being overwhelmed by over 200 ninjas.
-His last words on deathbed: *weakly smiles* “i realize now... even with absolute control, i am simply human. i can never reach the pure power of an angel or spirit.” girl: *crying*“i-i’ll do it. i’ll conquer all the power in the world for you, dad”. dad: “thank you, [name]”. then he died. she then set off on a quest for the ultimate power.
+His last words on deathbed: *weakly smiles* “i realize now... even with absolute control, i am simply human. i can never reach the pure power of an angel or spirit.” girl: *crying*“i-i’ll do it. i’ll conquer all the power in the world for you, dad”. dad: *smiles*. then he died. she then set off on a quest for the ultimate power.
 	gameplay: pure power. overpower enemies by chaining combinations of spells together and never letting them recover. uses mana.